maruno/irado-scrapy/README.md

 ### Docker container
 To pass the configuration simply feed the config using the above mentioned environment variables to docker using an env-file:
-`docker run -ti --env-file env.list ghcr.io/maruno/irado-scrapy:latest`
+`docker run -ti --env-file env.list --read-only ghcr.io/maruno/irado-scrapy:latest`

 ### K8s CronJob
 An example CronJob can be found in the `k8s`-folder using the docker image.
 Just provide